bash0/cewe2pdf/README.md

 #expectedLoggingMessageCounts =
 #	cewe2pdf.config: WARNING[32], INFO[669]
 #	root:            ERROR[2], WARNING[4], INFO[38]
 ```

+### additional_fonts.txt
 The code knows where to find the fonts delivered with the Cewe software, but if you use non-Cewe fonts then you must specify the location of those fonts.
-For historical reasons configuration of fonts is done with a separate (optional) file, ``additional_fonts.txt``.
-The code searches the album directory, the current directory and the location of the program itself to find ``additional_fonts.txt``; it uses only the **first** such file found.
-For normal use, it makes sense to place an ``additional_fonts.txt`` file with the album file.
-The  file should contain one line per font or font directory to be added.
+For historical reasons configuration of fonts is done with a separate (optional) configuration file, ``additional_fonts.txt``.
+The file should contain one line per font file or font directory to be added.
 Both `.ttf` or `.otf` files are read.

+To find a potential ``additional_fonts.txt`` the code searches, in order, the album directory, the current directory and the location of the program itself; it uses only the **first** such file found.

+For normal use (i.e. actually creating a pdf album, rather than testing the code) the most reasonable strategy is to place an ``additional_fonts.txt`` file with the album file, out of the way of future updates to the program repository.
+You can prevent the program from using fonts defined in the code repository versions of the file by providing an empty ``additional_fonts.txt`` next to your album file.

 Example for Windows font file and directory paths:
 ```
 C:\Windows\Fonts\BOD_R.TTF
 C:\Windows\Fonts\
 ```
 Example for linux font file and directory paths:
 ```
 /usr/share/fonts/truetype/lato/Lato-Heavy.ttf
 /home/myusername/.local/share/fonts/